 - After CAP training, 98% of retailers passed a Challenge 25 compliance test – from an average baseline of 52%

 - 42% reduction in anti-social behaviour

-- 40% reduction in residents reporting children and young people drinking in public places to be a very big or problem
+- 40% reduction in residents reporting children and young people drinking in public places to be a very big or fairly big problem